 Nepal Police has undergone a paradigm shift from the traditional policing to the people-oriented-policing based on rule of law and due process in accordance with the prevailing constitution, international conventions, and national laws.
 With the promulgation of new constitution in 2015 A.D. the Nepal Police has been provisioned as a federal entity, while there will also be separate Police entities at state (provincial) level.

-In the changing context of the world and our own, SPTC remains focused on the need to modernize the training standards in order to reflect the positive image of the police service within the society.
-Moreover, within the pretext of global village, SPTC committed to ensure democratic norms and values together with local need identification and international policing practice that conforms to “Think Globally and Act Locally”.
+In the changing context of the world and our own, No. 1 SPTC remains focused on the need to modernize the training standards in order to reflect the positive image of the police service within the society.
+Moreover, within the pretext of global village, No. 1 SPTC committed to ensure democratic norms and values together with local need identification and international policing practice that conforms to “Think Globally and Act Locally”.

 To accomplish this objective needs adequate and well trained police personnel which is impossible to envisage without the efforts and the contribution of a quality training institute.
-SPTC is specifically responsible for conducting basic and advanced programs for constables and junior police officers.
-SPTC is also involved in various innovative scientific methods and techniques as well as advanced technological adaptations to ensure the delivery of new concept of policing as devised by the Police Headquarters, Training Directorate and National Police Academy, through training policies and exchange of best practices.
+No. 1 SPTC is specifically responsible for conducting basic and advanced programs for constables and junior police officers.
+No. 1 SPTC is also involved in various innovative scientific methods and techniques as well as advanced technological adaptations to ensure the delivery of new concept of policing as devised by the Police Headquarters, Training Directorate and National Police Academy, through training policies and exchange of best practices.
 The introduction of improved administrative practices focuses on enhancing qualitative training programs, along with instructors, to bring about improvements in administrative, operational, investigative and overall aspects of police professionals.